(or any interim proxy)

 --Till then we are pulling espresso shots the SwaSlu way, on the muddy road again!

---We make it a point not to be a roaster and will be presenting multitudes of flavors of roasters from, well, everywhere at locations, events, markets and fairs.
+--We make it a point not to be a roaster and will be highlight a cornucopia of espresso roasts at some home bases, some events, some markets and some fairs.

 --Interested in better americanos/lattes than you could ever do at home?